 Ask your doctor about a prescription steroid spray if you have chronic congestion.
 To correct a structural defect in your airway, such as a deviated septum, you may need surgery.

 - Limit or avoid alcohol and sedatives.
 Avoid drinking alcoholic beverages at least two hours before bedtime, and let your doctor know about your snoring before taking sedatives.
 Sedatives and alcohol depress your central nervous system, causing excessive relaxation of muscles, including the tissues in your throat.

 - Quit smoking.
 Smoking cessation may reduce snoring, in addition to having numerous other health benefits.

 - Get enough sleep.
-Adults should aim for at least 7 to 8 hours of sleep per night.
+Adults should aim for at least seven hours of sleep per night.
 The recommended hours of sleep for children vary by age.
-Preschool-aged children should get 11 to 12 hours a day.
-School-age children need at least 10 hours a day, and teens should have nine to 10 hours a day.
+Preschool-aged children should get 10 to 13 hours a day.
+School-age children need nine to 12 hours a day, and teens should have eight to 10 hours a day.

 Because snoring is such a common problem, there are numerous products available, such as nasal sprays or homeopathic therapies.
 However, most of the products haven't been proved effective in clinical trials.

 If your partner is the one who's snoring, you may sometimes feel frustrated as well as fatigued.
 Suggest some of the home remedies mentioned, and if those don't help quiet your partner's nocturnal noisemaking, have your partner make a doctor's appointment.